minnukota381/angular-application-lab/README.md

 ### Module 4: Data Binding and Directives

-- **Objectives:**
-  - Master data binding and use of directives in Angular.
 - **Topics:**
   - Property binding and event binding.
   - Two-way data binding with ngModel.